YOUR ALASKAN ADVENTURES

 Picture

 No trip to Ketchikan is complete without exploring downtown.
-In addition to there being a great photo op with the "Welcome to Alaska's 1st City" at the intersection of Mission and Front Street, there's also plenty of places to eat if you're just looking to enjoy your time in town!
-I've listed my favorites below:
+In addition to there being a great photo op with the "Welcome to Alaska's 1st City" sign at the intersection of Mission and Front Street, there's also plenty of places to eat if you're just looking to enjoy your time in town!
+Some of my personal favorites are the Alaska Crepe Co. & the Alaska Fish House!

-If you're looking to get the best of exploring town and some epic views from the water, then the Ketchikan Duck Tour is your best bet.
-Not only will you get a tour of the city, but you'll also be taken out through the Tongass Narrows.
+If you're looking to get the best of exploring town and some epic views from the water, then the Ketchikan Duck Tour is your best two-in-one option.
+Not only will you get a narrated tour of the city to learn more about Ketchikan's history, but you'll also be taken out through the Tongass Narrows.
 The tour itself is only 90 minutes, so this a great fit for any length of itinerary!

 Watch my Ketchikan Adventures here!